scala/scala3/docs/docs/reference/metaprogramming/macros.md

 ### Relationship with Inline

-Seen by itself, principled meta-programming looks more like a framework for runtime metaprogramming than one for compile-time meta programming with macros.
+Seen by itself, principled metaprogramming looks more like a framework for runtime metaprogramming than one for compile-time metaprogramming with macros.
 But combined with Dotty’s `inline` feature it can be turned into a compile-time system.
 The idea is that macro elaboration can be understood as a combination of a macro library and a quoted program.
 For instance, here’s the `assert` macro